-- ➤ Go to the Resources Available page to discover forgiveness resources. - ➤ Click "Manual" to learn about the Fortified Marriages manual and workbook. - ➤ Articles and information are also available to learn more about God's design for marriage.
+- ➤ Go to the Resources Available page to find a lot of great resources, including resources and ideas to help spark romance. - ➤ Click "Manual" to learn about the Fortified Marriages manual and workbook. - ➤ Articles and information are also available to learn more about God's design for marriage.